SAFCSP-Team/binary-tree-decision-tree/README.md

 Employee e = new Employee(01,"Ahmed","CEO");
 ````

-3 - Crete the root node
+3 - Create the root node
 - use `tree.root` to create the root and store the object `e`.

 4 - Output of this projects should be the same as below: